mattyoung101/tamara/papers/proposal/proposal.typ

     and having _too many_ partitions which reduces reliability due to the voters being affected.
 This relates to the early research conducted by Lyons and Vanderkul @Lyons1962.
-3. *Clock domain crossing voters*: These are used due to the special considerations when TMR circuits cross multiple clock domain.
+3. *Clock domain crossing voters*: These are used due to the special considerations when TMR circuits cross multiple clock domains.
 In particular, metastability effects are a serious consideration for clock domain crossing voters.
 Johnson implements this type of voter using a small train of consecutive flip-flops to attempt to reduce the probability of metastable values propagating.
 However, for TaMaRa, due to the very tight time constraints of an Honours thesis, we will likely not consider multiple clock domains, and thus